 By Jo Jeffries.
 Last Updated 30th November 2022.
 Have you been injured due to being given negligent first aid treatment?
-Did you know there could be a chance that you could claim first aid negligence compensation for avoidable harm you’ve suffered from this?
-No matter what accident or illness has befallen you if you have required first aid but the treatment that has been given to you has caused you an avoidable injury, you could find out more information about making a claim in this guide to first aid negligence claims.
+Did you know there could be a chance that you could claim first aid negligence compensation if you’re a casualty who has suffered avoidable harm from this?
+No matter what accident or illness has befallen you, if you have required first aid but the treatment that has been given to you has caused you an avoidable injury; you could find out more information about making a claim in this guide to first aid negligence claims.
 We explore breach of duty of care compensation, first aid law and first aid regs in detail.

 In the sections that follow, you can read about the duty of care that a first aider has towards you, the best practices to follow, and how negligence in first aid could lead to compensation claims.
 If you have further questions or would like to start your own claim, we could help.
 You can contact the Accident Claims UK team on 0800 073 8801.